 This feature will display examples of your peer’s (people that match your job title) work experiences that they list.
 You can filter the examples by job titles and industries to get a holistic understanding and spot trends that are common among the listed profiles.

-For example, if you are a “Brand Manager,” you will be able to immediately see real examples of other “Brand Managers” that can help you craft your resume such as including how many clients you work with and what types of accomplishments you should list.
+For example, if you are a “Brand Manager,” you will be able to immediately see real examples of other “Brand Managers” that can help you craft your resume such as including how many clients you work with and what types of accomplishments you should include.

 Additionally, you can view more examples by clicking on a link that will take you directly to your peer’s public LinkedIn profiles with the same job title, which will help you develop insights on how people are designing their profiles and what you should also incorporate.